crf8472/libarcstk/examples/albumverify/README.md

 # Example application: albumverify

-This example application demonstrates how libarcs is used to match the checksums you have from your rip with the AccurateRip checksums.
+This example application demonstrates how libarcstk is used to match the checksums you have from your rip with the AccurateRip checksums.
 This example can only verify entire albums.